Barrister: Differences between barristers and other lawyers

-Differences
+A barrister is a lawyer who represents a litigant as an advocate before a court.
+A barrister speaks in court and presents the case before a judge, with or without a jury.
+In some jurisdictions, a barrister receives additional training in evidence law, ethics and court practice and procedure.
+In contrast, other legal professionals (such as solicitors) generally meet with clients, perform preparatory and administrative work, and provide legal advice.
+Barristers often have little or no direct contact with their clients.
+All correspondence, inquiries, invoices and so on will be addressed to the legal adviser, who is also primarily responsible for the barrister's fees.

-A barrister, who can be considered a jurist, is a lawyer who represents a litigant as an advocate before a court of appropriate jurisdiction.
-A barrister speaks in court and presents the case before a judge or jury.
-In some jurisdictions, a barrister receives additional training in evidence law, ethics, and court practice and procedure.
-In contrast, a solicitor or chartered legal executive generally meets with clients, does preparatory and administrative work and provides legal advice.
-In this role, they may draft and review legal documents, interact with the client as necessary, prepare evidence, and generally manage the day-to-day administration of a lawsuit.
-In England and Wales, solicitors, and to some, yet steadily increasing degree, chartered legal executives, can provide a crucial support role to a barrister when in court, such as managing large volumes of documents in the case or even negotiating a settlement outside the courtroom while the trial continues inside.
+In England and Wales, solicitors and chartered legal executives can support barristers when in court, such as managing through large volumes of documents in the case or negotiating a settlement outside the courtroom.

-There are other essential differences.
 A barrister will usually have rights of audience in the higher courts, whereas other legal professionals will often have more limited access, or will need to acquire additional qualifications to have such access.
 As in common law countries in which there is a split between the roles of barrister and solicitor, the barrister in civil law jurisdictions is responsible for appearing in trials or pleading cases before the courts.

-Barristers usually have particular knowledge of case law, precedent, and the skills to "build" a case.
-When a solicitor or chartered legal executive in, respectively, general and specific practice is confronted with an unusual point of law, they may seek the "opinion of counsel" on the issue.
+Barristers usually have particular knowledge of case law, precedent, and the skills to build a case.
+When another legal professional is confronted with an unusual point of law, they may seek the opinion of a barrister on the issue.

 In most countries, barristers operate as sole practitioners and are prohibited from forming partnerships or from working as a barrister as part of a corporation.
-(In 2009, the Clemens Report recommended the abolition of this restriction in England and Wales.)
+In 2009 the Clemens Report recommended the abolition of this restriction in England and Wales.
 However, barristers normally band together into barristers' chambers to share clerks (administrators) and operating expenses.
-Some chambers grow to be large and sophisticated and have a distinctly corporate feel.
-In some jurisdictions, they may be employed by firms of solicitors and chartered legal executives, banks, or corporations as in-house legal advisers.
+Some chambers grow to be large and sophisticated.
+In some jurisdictions, barristers may be employed by firms and companies as in-house legal advisers.